old-software-engineer/NewsFeeds/README.md

-# NewsDetail
+# About

-This is an NewsApp build on React-Native and NewsAPI using Typescript.
+This is an News App build on React-Native and NewsAPI using Typescript.

-## Tech Stack that you need
+## Tools & Libraries

 - React: 18,
 - React-Native: 0.69.5